RodoJML/CPS493_WebServerProgramming_Project/README.md

 # CPS493 Web Server Programming Project
-Project developed at State University of New York on 2023, course CPS493 Web Server Programming.
+Project developed at State University of New York in 2023, course CPS493 Web Server Programming.

 Full Stack website developed using: